DavidTelenko/markdowned/gaming/notes/playlist.md

 - [ ] Prince of Persia: Sands of Time
 - [ ] Resident Evil 2
 - [ ] Resident Evil 4
+- [ ] Revenge of the Savage Planet
 - [ ] RimWorld
 - [ ] Risk of Rain 2
 - [ ] S.T.A.L.K.E.R.: Call of Pripyat